QualiChain/consortium/README.md

 # Qualichain Portuguese PoC
-The Qualichain Portuguese PoC tackles an interaction between a higher education organization, IST (or Técnico Lisboa) and AMA.
+The Qualichain Portuguese PoC is about the interaction between a higher education organization, IST (or Técnico Lisboa), and a recruiting organization, AMA.
 This prototype contains several modules, and mock data, at the ``Certificate Examples`` folder.
-Transactions on the Ethereum Ropsten network can be verified here: https://ropsten.etherscan.io/ This proof of concept contains two mock accounts for the Ethereum blockchain, which can be used to perform the demo.
+Transactions on the Ethereum Ropsten network can be verified here: https://ropsten.etherscan.io/ This proof of concept contains a set of mock accounts for the Ropsten blockchain, which can be used to perform the demo.
+It can be trivially adapted to run in the Ethereum or QualiChain blockchains.

-**Note**: Some operations may fail when using the same blockcgain (Ethereum, Ropsten,...) account, e.g., deploying a smart contract with an account that has already been used to deploy the same smart contract.
+**Note**: Some operations may fail when using the same blockchain (Ethereum, Ropsten,...) account, e.g., deploying a smart contract with an account that has already been used to deploy the same smart contract.

 ## Requirements
 * Nodejs version >= 10.0.0 and npm version >= 6.0.0 (tested with 10.16.1 and 10.19)